HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Shepherd:

-- If substantial changes are requested during the oversight review, then replace "rfc-oversight-review" with "rfc-community-review" and return to the [community review](#shepherding-rfcs) process.
+- If substantial changes are requested during the Oversight review, then replace "rfc-oversight-review" with "rfc-community-review" and return to the [community review](#shepherding-rfcs) process.

 ### Rejecting RFCs